The Managerial Revolution: Summary

-Analyzing the emerging forms of society around the world, Burnham saw certain commonalities between the economic formations of Nazi Germany, Stalinist Russia, and America under Roosevelt's New Deal.
+Analyzing the emerging forms of society around the world, Burnham saw certain commonalities between the economic formations of Nazi Germany, Stalinist Russia, and the United States under Franklin D. Roosevelt with the New Deal.
 Burnham argued that in the short period since the First World War, a new society had emerged in which a social group or class of "managers" had waged a "drive for social dominance, for power and privilege, for the position of ruling class."
 For at least the previous decade, there had grown in America the idea of a "separation of ownership and control" of the modern corporation, notably expounded in The Modern Corporation and Private Property by Berle and Means.
 Burnham expanded this concept, arguing that whether ownership was corporate and private or statist and governmental, the essential demarcation between the ruling elite (executives and managers backed by bureaucrats and functionaries) and the mass of society was not ownership so much as control of the means of production.

-Burnham emphasized that "New Dealism", as he called it, "is not, let me repeat, a developed, systematized managerial ideology."
-Still, this ideology had contributed to American capitalism's moving in a "managerial direction":
+Burnham emphasized that "New Dealism", as he called it, "is not, let me repeat, a developed, systematized managerial ideology".
+Still, this ideology had contributed to American capitalism's moving in a "managerial direction", stating:

 In its own more confused, less advanced way, New Dealism too has spread abroad the stress on the state as against the individual, planning as against private enterprise, jobs (even if relief jobs) against opportunities, security against initiative, "human rights" against "property rights."
 There can be no doubt that the psychological effect of New Dealism has been what the capitalists say it has been: to undermine public confidence in capitalist ideas and rights and institutions.
 Its most distinctive features help to prepare the minds of the masses for the acceptance of the managerial social structure.

 Burnham argued that the power of the capitalist class would decline, while a new managerial class would rise to take its place, directing the state and industry.
 He described both Nazi Germany and the Soviet Union as having a managerial class based on an economic model he considered to be superior to liberal capitalism.
 Because of this, he incorrectly predicted that the Nazis would win World War II.

 Deeper themes

-The book explores the transformation of capitalism into a managerial society where the control and administrative decisions are made by a new class of managers, rather than the traditional capitalists or the owners.
+The book explores the transformation of capitalism into a managerial society where the control and administrative decisions are made by a new class of managers rather than the traditional capitalists or the owners.